 More than 415 counties across the country have passed a resolution or proclamation to join Stepping Up.
 Lewis and Clark County is one of two Montana counties to have passed such a resolution.

-A phenomenal NEW thing happened in Lewis and Clark County this year!
+A phenomenal NEW thing happened in Lewis and Clark County!

 Lewis and Clark County purchased the license for